microsoft/datashaper/javascript/core/docs/core.api.md

 // @public (undocumented)
 export type Unsubscribe = Handler;

-// Warning: (ae-missing-release-tag) "VariadicIO" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "VariadicInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface VariadicIO extends BasicIO {
+export interface VariadicInput extends BasicInput {
     input: {
-        source: InputSpecification;
+        source: PortBinding;
-        others?: InputSpecification[];
+        others?: PortBinding[];
     };
 }